nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

-The function Add takes in 1 compulsory field (keyword) to find the relvant Staff Objects within the aggregation of Staff Objects.
+The function Add takes in 1 compulsory field (keyword) to find the relevant Staff Objects within the aggregation of Staff Objects.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
 The given input is used to match with every single field of the Staff Object.
 If there is a match, the Staff Object will be displayed.
 Else, an error message will be displayed.

 Invalid Input includes: